hacylu/Utilities/README.md

 # Utilities
-Miscellaneous tools that may be helpful
+Miscellaneous tools that may be helpful.
 Mixture of maltab and python scripts.